ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

  * click on the button **22** to process `new data`. *note if a data was not found in the database in the updated data tab, it will be treated as new*.
 Report  the number of rows integrated in [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020).

  * click on the button **23** to update data from the updated data tab.
 Those data will be treated similarly to `duplicated data`.
+ *The data are not downloaded as an excel file, you can edit straight in the original file, the message is at bottom of the table.*
  Report  the number of rows integrated in [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020).

 ---